shabados/database/CONTRIBUTING.md

 Source data is stored in the `collections` as a series of JSON files conforming to schemas.
 See [Collections](docs/collections.md) for more information.

-You can validate the collection data by running `npm run collections:validate`.
+You can validate the collection data by running `bun run collections:validate`.

 ## Commit Messages